Will the US economy be in a soft landing at the end of 2026?

 This market resolves according to the source market rules.
 Review the source market before relying on this interpretation.

-Resolution deadline: 31 Jan 2027, 00:00 UTC
+Market close time (source timestamp): 31 Jan 2027, 00:00 UTC